© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Ffos Toncenglau cross ridge dyke is a scheduled monument protected by Cadw under reference GM118.
 View the official record →

-Ffos Toncenglau is a prehistoric cross ridge dyke located in Glamorgan, Wales, and forms part of the defensive earthwork systems constructed during the Iron Age.
+Ffos Toncenglau cross ridge dyke is a prehistoric linear earthwork located in Wales, constructed to block passage along a ridge or natural routeway.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM118.

 Ffos Toncenglau cross ridge dyke dates from the prehistoric period, and is classified as a cross ridge dyke.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Ffos Toncenglau cross ridge dyke is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM118.